 Arrive at Colombo’s Bandaranaike International Airport (airport code CMB) and say a big Halo to Sri Lanka.
-Most flights into Colombo arrive very late, but no worries we’ll be there to meet you and transfer you to your hotel.
-Arrive any time today, just make sure you have time to rest before tomorrow’s early start !
+Most flights into Sri Lanka arrive very late, but no worries we’ll be there to meet you and transfer you to your hotel.
+Arrive any time today, just make sure you have time to rest before tomorrow’s early start (consider flying in on Saturday for a more relaxing start to your trip – an extra night at a hotel with pool is only $60pp twin-share or $95 single, breakfast included)

 Day 1 (Monday)